Parental Controls for the YouTube App on iPhone and Android

 Both Apple and Google treat YouTube like a single block.
 You either allow it or block it.
 There is no way inside these systems to say “allow only these channels” without adding a third-party app.

-How to Put Parental Control on YouTube: iPhone and Android Step‑by‑Step
+How to Set Up Parental Controls for YouTube on iPhone and Android

 Set Up Parental Controls on YouTube for iPhone